*free-will donations gratefully accepted

 HOW: Register with this simple form, or just come and sign in when you arrive!

-2025 STAFF: Megan MacArthur, Karen Axelrod, Jerry Bryant, Adina Gordon, Keith Murphy, Oliver Scanlon, Hilary Weitzner, Garrett Sawyer, Peter Siegel, Louisa Engle, Amanda Witman.
+2025 STAFF: Megan MacArthur, Erica Morse, Peter & Mary Alice Amidon, Hilary Menegaz Weitzner, Jeremiah McLane, Karen Axelrod, Jerry Bryant, Adina Gordon, Oliver Scanlon, Mark Roberts, Garrett Sawyer, David Cantieni, Peter Siegel, Louisa Engle, Amanda Witman, Steve Zakon-Anderson.

 RiverJam Romp is an annual weekend gathering at Potash Hill where we celebrate the music and dance traditions of our local region.